danieljprice/splash/docs/getting-started.rst

 directly from unformatted data files is \*much\* faster than reading from formatted (ascii) output.

-A standard “make” will create the binaries listed in :ref:`tab:defaultreads` which read the corresponding data formats listed in the third column.
+A standard “make” will create a binary which supports the file formats listed in :ref:`tab:defaultreads`.
+All data formats in the splash repository that do not have an additional dependencies (e.g. HDF5) will be supported in the splash binary as of version 3.0.0.
+This means that the user needs to specify the data type they are reading as a command line option.
+For example, the following will read a phantom dumpfile:
+.. code: splash --format phantom disc_00000
+In some cases, the format of the file can be inferred if the the file has a known suffix.
+If splash is compiled with `HDF5=yes`, the
 :ref:`tab:otherreads` lists other data reads implemented but not compiled by default.